Statistics In Education: I-Use | Statistical Databases, Study Tools, and Learning

 Gribskov Gymnasium is part of the upper secondary level of the Danish educational system.
 The school is medium-sized with 620 students (age 16-19 years) and 80 teachers, who all have university degrees and teach only the subjects of their degrees.
 Gribskov Gymnasium offers three-years-courses leading to the Upper Secondary Leaving Examination.
 The courses emphasize a broad theoretical education of high academic standard, and interdisciplinary themes and problems have a high priority.

 Gribskov Gymnasium offers seven specialized study programmes placed within the humanities, natural science, and social science as well as a broad range of elective subjects.
+This Gymnasium also provides a vibrant environment that fosters a passion for learning, including opportunities to engage with various extracurricular activities such as sports, arts and gaming on legal online casinos.

 One important goal is to prepare our students for higher education at university level and similar institutions of higher education.